 04 of 10

 Hammonasset Beach State Park

 Mystic, Connecticut, is also home to another top attraction: Mystic Aquarium.
-This world-class facility is not only home to sea life ranging from mesmerizing jellyfish to playful penguins, it has a 4-D theater, sea lion shows and the immersive Exploration: Wild.
+This world-class facility is not only home to sea life ranging from mesmerizing jellyfish to playful penguins, but there is also a 4-D theater, sea lion shows, and the immersive Exploration: Wild.
 Add to your aquarium experience by reserving your spot in an animal encounter program.
 Spending time in the tank with a beluga whale may be one of the most memorable things you ever do in Connecticut.
 Penguin Encounters are fun, too!

 Mashantucket Pequot Museum

 Connecticut is home to one of the nation's best museums devoted to Native American history, arts and culture.
 Built by the tribe that experienced soaring fortunes following the opening of Foxwoods, the Mashantucket Pequot Museum in Mashantucket, Connecticut, is a multimedia, interactive, thoughtfully presented portrayal of the tribe's evolution and its struggle to survive.
 Don't miss the audio tour of everyday life in a Native American village.